opendaylight/transportpce/docs/tox-guide.rst

 there to build the controller from sources and adapt OLM default timers.
 They can also depend on `sims121` or `sims221` or `sims71` profiles to download simulators of OpenROADM devices when needed.
+Other profiles named from the pattern `build_karaf_testsXXX` have also been added to configure separate karaf instances with alternate listening ports in order to use concurrency.

 The `depend` parameter in `tox.ini` allows tox to establish the most efficient tests order strategy  when calling tox without the `-e` option.